Thanks to a good buddy, I got a chance to hook up the test kit to his newly acquired Oppo BDP-105 player last week...

 Nice!
 The peaks are looking like J-Test modulation only...
 If there's jitter here, it's totally irrelevant when playing music.

-Well, I got to spend an afternoon gathering the measurements and listening to this unit in Phil's system.
+Well, I got to spend an afternoon gathering the measurements and listening to this unit.
 What can I say...
 It sounds wonderful and is completely consistent in this regard with the measurements obtained.
 Genres sampled included vocal jazz (Melody Gardot), pop (recent Britney Spears / will.i.am :-), classic jazz "Kind Of Blue" SACD, among others - they sounded dynamic and detailed.

 Realize that these measurements were obtained without any fancy cables.
 In fact, the USB cable used for playback from the Windows 7 laptop to the Oppo BDP-105 was 15 FEET long, thinly shielded, generic eBay purchase probably straight from Asia for <$20...
 Please explain to me, why do audiophiles need fancy USB cables costing hundreds of dollars again?
 (BTW, we did not decide to use this 15' cable purposely to test, rather it was already conveniently connected so didn't bother switching it out; if the results were looking bad, this would be the first thing I would have suspected.)